 Safety and security

 Terrorism is a threat throughout the world.
-In the past few years, terrorist attacks have occurred in a number of European cities.
+Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 A number of planned attacks have been disrupted by European security services.

 In April 2017, an explosive device was found and detonated by Norwegian authorities in Central Oslo.